WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 You can also specify following options to github:

 * -H (short for --host) which GitHub API host to use.
 Use it to override with your GitHub enterprise hostname, for example, 'github.hostname.com/api/v3'.
 * -b (short for --binary) which takes as parameter logical value (T/F/TRUE/FALSE).
 It specifies what kind of package will be included in PKGZIP: system specific binary of source.
+* --with-deps If passed will include dependencies into PKGZIP.
+* --filter-repo which takas as parameter url to repository.
+If passed will not include dependencies into PKGZIP which satisfying versions are present in the repository.
+The parameter should be used together with --with-deps.

 ## Getting help